-Due to the different regional causes of land subsidence and the lack of a cohesive, national dataset, regional analyses of known and prominent land subsidence occurrence were used to construct the subsidence featured in Regional Assessments (Dobson et al. 2019; Dobson et al. 2020a - d).
+Due to the different regional causes of land subsidence and the lack of a cohesive, national dataset, regional analyses of known and prominent land subsidence occurrence were used to construct the subsidence featured in Regional Assessments (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
 The data was obtained from the following studies and/or reports: